Contact Us Now For a Free Consultation

 Experienced, Nationally-Recognized, Award-Winning Rolling Meadows Criminal Lawyer

-Rolling Meadows criminal defense attorney, James Dimeas, has been handling criminal cases at the Rolling Meadows Courthouse for 25 years.
-James Dimeas has an office in Schaumburg which is located within a few short driving minutes of the Rolling Meadows Courthouse.
-The location for his office makes it possible for him to get to The Rolling Meadows Courthouse quickly and to meet clients who have criminal cases at the Rolling Meadows Courthouse conveniently.
+Rolling Meadows criminal defense attorney, James Dimeas, has been handling criminal cases at the Rolling Meadows Courthouse for over 27 years.
+James Dimeas's office is in Schaumburg, within a few short driving minutes of the Rolling Meadows Courthouse.
+The location of James Dimeas's office makes it possible for James Dimeas to get to the Rolling Meadows Courthouse quickly and to meet clients who have criminal cases at the Rolling Meadows Courthouse.
 James Dimeas is well known by the judges and the prosecutors at the Rolling Meadows Courthouse and is highly respected by everyone.

 If you are facing criminal charges at the Rolling Meadows courthouse, you can contact James Dimeas for a free and confidential consultation.
-James Dimeas’s courthouse is conveniently located in Schaumburg, within a few minutes of the Rolling Meadows Courthouse.
-You can always talk directly to James Dimeas by calling him at 847-807-7405.
+James Dimeas’s office is conveniently located in Schaumburg, within a few minutes of the Rolling Meadows Courthouse.
+You can always talk personally to James Dimeas by calling him at 847-807-7405.